symlara/Note-Taker/README.md

 ## Installation
-To install and run this application on your local machine you will need to install the following programs.
+To install and run this application on your local machine you will need to install the following programs:
 * Express.js
 * npm uuid package - to create a unique id for each note
 * Node.js